 From ribs and onions to chips and corn, these barbecue-friendly foods can be unfriendly to dogs and cats.

-Warmer weather is in full swing.
-We’ve got longer days, vacations coming up, and leisure on the horizon.
-And we’ve got barbecues!
-Because what’s late spring and summer without outdoor cooking and eating?
-But while grilling and eating outside brings on a wonderfully casual air to dining, it’s good to remember not to be casual about what food you're leaving around for your pet to get into.
+While grilling and eating outside brings on a wonderfully casual air to dining, it’s good to remember not to be casual about what food you're leaving around for your pet to get into.
 Barbecue foods can provide your pet with a host of troubles.
+Consider the following:

 1. Ribs and other bonesOf course you want to throw the dog a bone – seems natural to me.
 But as it turns out, according to PetMD, bones can be very dangerous for pets.
 “They might choke on them, or suffer a grave injury if the bone should splinter and become lodged in, or even puncture the digestive tract.”
 Yikes.
 But dogs will likely try and sneak a bone at all costs, so have a covered, dog-proof receptacle nearby to stow the bones once you’re done.

 2. Chicken wingsThe Association for Pet Obesity Prevention (APOP) warned pet owners against feeding their dogs or cats chicken on the bone due to the bones’ risk of splintering and causing intestinal obstruction or worse.